allenai/rslearn/docs/TasksAndModels.md

 The output is a vector and not a list of feature maps, so the next component is typically a predictor (either `ClassificationHead` or `RegressionHead`).

-Here is a summary, see `rslearn.models.pick_features` for all of the available options.
+Here is a summary, see `rslearn.models.pooling_decoder` for all of the available options.

 ```yaml